AnimosWorkshop/Sor-Vault/World Information/Gods/3rd Verse/Temuþen Gods.md

 A rather mysterious god who has gone all the more into the shadows ever since the Second Cataclysm, Lirika used to be an important figure of the bygone Silver Dragonland, with the earliest mentions of her in the year 958 2V.
 Her rising to power remains a question for the history books, yet it is said within [[Gods List#Aria - Goddess of Knowledge|Arian]] circles that Lirika possesses a unique, almost unorthodox manner of research, being able to delve so deep into a topic as if she has experienced it herself.

 In 1271 2V, Lirika attempted her most dangerous and fatal gambit yet, attempting to kidnap the heir of the Puppeteer clan, [[#Alieca Roid]] from her mother, which set off a war whose consequences only truly ended with the demise of the Silver Dragonland in the year 21 3V.
-Lirika has not been accepted as a full citizen of any country in Temuþan, aside from [[Breniskal]], where she can stay but not take any political role, as her people were annexed into it.
+Lirika has not been accepted as a full citizen of any country in Temuþan, aside from [[World Information/Realms/Temuþen Countries/Breniskal]], where she can stay but not take any political role, as her people were annexed into it.

 ### Þea of Maþak